nagarajbhat/django_blog_api/readme.md

 		$ cd django_blog_api

-3. (recommended but not mandatory) create a new virtualenv space to isolate django config from the rest of the system
+3. (recommended but not mandatory) create a new virtualenv space to isolate django config from the rest of the system.

     	$ virtualenv -p python3 name_of_my_new_virtualenv

 4. Install dependencies through pip